G7 summit in Biarritz winds down after three days of talks | DW | 26.08.2019

 From Sunday to Monday, Trump changed his tune.
 The president said Beijing had initiated two phone calls and that talks included Chinese Vice Premier Liu He, the key trade negotiator.

-"I don't think they have a choice," Trump said, warning that China could risk greater economic challenges if no solution is found.
+"I don't think they have a choice," Trump said, warning that China could risk greater economic challenges if no solution was found.

 Japan's leader Shinzo Abe said that stable relations between the US and China were "very important” not just for their own economies but also for the global economy.
 "I hope there will be good results from US-China trade negotiations that will help stabilize the global economy," Abe told a news conference after the summit.